-SEO and digital marketing are ever-evolving, and new terms appear regularly.
-Keeping up with the terminology is a constant battle!
-Check out some of the latest terms in our SEO Glossary essential for success crushing the SERPs!!
+Search engine optimization and digital marketing are ever-evolving, and new terms appear regularly.
+Keeping up with the SEO terminology is a constant battle.
+Check out some of the latest terms in our SEO Glossary essential for success in crushing the SERPs.

-301 Redirect – A 301 redirect is a permanent redirect that is said to pass somewhere in the range of ~90% link juice (essential to ranking) to the redirected page.
+A 301 redirect is a permanent redirect that is said to pass somewhere in the range of ~90% link juice (essential to ranking) to the redirected web page.
 The number 301 refers to the HTTP status code for this specific redirect.
 You’ll notice that when a redirect is needed, a 301 redirect is the way to go in the majority of cases.

-Anchor Text – Anchor text refers to the clickable text in a hyperlink to open the targeted web page.
+Anchor text refers to the clickable text in a hyperlink to open the targeted web page.
 Ordinarily, it shows the blue underlined text; an example of anchor text would be BCC Interactive.
 The link leads a user to my homepage, and the Anchor Text is BCC Interactive.
 This is extremely useful when trying to build links to specific pages strategically—whether that’s external links or internal links.

-Authority Site – Authority sites are high-quality sites seen as sources of industry expertise.
-A link from an authority site is an excellent way to boost your search engine ranking and give authority to your voice.
+Authority sites are high-quality sites seen as sources of industry expertise.
+An external link from an authority site is an excellent way to boost your search engine ranking and give authority to your voice.

-Canonical Tag – A canonical tag helps prevent duplicate content issues by directing search engines to the “main” source of the content.
-If two pages on a website contain very similar or the same content, the canonical tag will help distinguish which page should be featured in the index.
+A canonical tag helps prevent duplicate content issues by directing search engines to the “main” source of the content.
+If two pages on a website contain very similar or the same content, the canonical tag will help distinguish which web page should be featured in the index.

 Canonical tags are placed in the Header section of the page’s HTML.
 Here’s an example of what you’d see: